-- 1.1 The Local Government in Scotland Act 2003 and supporting regulations require local authorities to have regard to the following codes of practice issued by the Chartered Institute of Public Finance and Accountancy (CIPFA): - The Prudential Code for Capital Finance in Local Authorities ("the Prudential Code"); - Treasury Management in the Public Services: Code of Practice and Cross-Sectoral Guidance Notes ("the Treasury Management Code"). - 1.2 Revised editions of the Treasury Management Code and the Prudential Code were published in December 2017 and have been adopted for the Prudential Framework for Capital Finance 2019-2022 and Treasury Management Strategy 2019-2022. - 1.3 The Prudential Code and the Treasury Management Code require the Council to set prudential and treasury management indicators for the following three years to ensure that the Council's capital investment plans are affordable, prudent and sustainable. - 1.4 The Treasury Management Code further requires Council to approve, annually in advance, a strategy for its treasury management activities.
+- 1.1 The Local Government in Scotland Act 2003 and supporting regulations require local authorities to have regard to the following codes of practice issued by the Chartered Institute of Public Finance and Accountancy (CIPFA): - The Prudential Code for Capital Finance in Local Authorities ("the Prudential Code"); - Treasury Management in the Public Services: Code of Practice and Cross-Sectoral Guidance Notes ("the Treasury Management Code"). - 1.2 Revised editions of the Treasury Management Code and the Prudential Code were published in December 2017 and adopted by Council on the 28th February 2019. - 1.3 The Prudential Code and the Treasury Management Code require the Council to set prudential and treasury management indicators for the following three years to ensure that the Council's capital investment plans are affordable, prudent and sustainable. - 1.4 The Treasury Management Code further requires Council to approve, annually in advance, a strategy for its treasury management activities.
 This strategy (at sections 8 to 12 of this report) sets out the Council's policies and plans for the year ahead in relation to the management of cash flows, money market transactions and capital market transactions (including borrowing and investing), the effective control of the risks associated with those activities and the pursuit of optimum performance consistent with those risks.